Wildflower (TV series)

 Wildflower is a Philippine television drama revenge series broadcast by ABS-CBN.
 Directed by Onat A. Diaz, Raymund B. Ocampo, Cathy O. Camarillo, Digo Ricio, Jerome C. Pobocan and Roderick P. Lindayag, it stars Maja Salvador.
-It aired on the network's Primetime Bida line up and worldwide of TFC from February 13, 2017 to February 9, 2018, replacing Pinoy Big Brother: Lucky Season 7: Mga Kwento ng Dream Team ni Kuya in Minute to Win It: Last Duo Standing's timeslot and was replaced by The Blood Sisters.
+It aired on the network's Primetime Bida line up and worldwide of TFC from February 13, 2017 to February 9, 2018, replacing We Will Survive and was replaced by The Blood Sisters.

 Series overview

 The story revolves around Lily Cruz who (along with her family) falls victim to the ruthless Ardiente family.
 Emilia Torillo, the matriarch of the Ardiente family, orders an assassin on Lily's parents.
 Unbeknownst to Emilia, Lily survives the massacre and is adopted by Prianka Aguas, a billionaire businesswoman.
 Lily changes her identity to become Ivy Aguas, a strong-willed woman.
 She returns to Poblacion Ardiente as Ivy to avenge her parents and everyone else who were victimized by the evil Ardiente family.